spc-group/haven/README.md

 ## Installation

-*capissen38* uses poetry for installation and development.
+*haven* uses poetry for installation and development.
 First install the build manager:

 ```